fairDataSociety/FIPs/text/fdp-roadmap.md

 - and censorship-resistant.

 For a user, the most appealing may be:
-- having personal data,
+- having personal data under own control,
 - anonymity,
-- generate income with internet-usage,
+- generate income from the data that are produced by internet-usage,
 - global account and data handling accross dApps which
   - encourage dApps to keep high quality and fair services that yield more convenient user experience,
   - single sign on to the internet.